FAQ

 To delete a child in the app, go to Settings > My family.
 Click then on the child you want to delete.
 If you have iOS, you will see a trash icon in the upper right corner.
 If you have an Android, the delete button is at the bottom.

-How do I add my baby’s height?
+How do I add my child's height?

 Scroll the left number until you reach the correct height in cm.
 The right column is for mm.

-Length and weight entries for the child
+Length and weight specifications

 At the start of pregnancy, we measure the length of the baby from head to bottom.
 This is known as CRL, which stands for “Crown Rump Length”.
 After that, we switch to measuring the circumference of the baby’s head, BPD (biparietal diameter), and FL (femur length) so that we can monitor the baby’s growth and estimate his or her total length.
 Only in week 24+0 do ultrasound clinics and health care providers start to take an interest in the baby’s weight and measure it.
 The weights and lengths that we specify are estimates based on normal growth.
 Until week 20+0, it’s said that all babies develop to approximately the same extent in terms of weight and length.
 Our genetic predispositions start to kick in after week 20+0 – some babies are long, others are short, some are thin, others are chubby.